Mar 31, 2026

 It’s a tradition we know and love here in Saint Paul: March Madness.
 And no, we’re not talking about basketball.

 Every year, March transforms downtown Saint Paul into one of the busiest and most exciting places in Minnesota.
-It’s the single biggest month for Grand Casino Arena, Saint Paul RiverCentre, and venues across the city, drawing massive crowds for sports, entertainment, and cultural events.
+It’s the single biggest month for Saint Paul RiverCentre, Grand Casino Arena, and venues across the city, drawing massive crowds for sports, entertainment, and cultural events.

 Last year, nearly one million visitors made their way to the capital city from across Minnesota and the country.
 This year delivered that same unmistakable buzz: streets bustling, restaurants packed, and venues filled with fans, families, and visitors eager to experience everything Saint Paul has to offer.

-Meanwhile, Saint Paul RiverCentre kept the momentum going with a wide range of conferences, galas, and fan experiences.
-Highlights included the popular Let's Play Hockey Expo and a large dance competition hosted at Roy Wilkins Auditorium.
+Saint Paul RiverCentre kept the momentum going with a wide range of conferences, banquets and trade shows.
+Highlights included the annual Donnie Smith Bike Show, a new K-Pop event, and AEW Dynamite at Roy Wilkins Auditorium.

 “March is a sweet spot for Saint Paul,” said Jaimee Lucke Hendrikson, President and CEO of Visit Saint Paul.
 “From annual events like the state hockey tournaments and St. Patrick’s Day, we see visitors and our community come out to celebrate.
 This year we’ve got incredible events and experiences that highlight the energy and creativity of Saint Paul reflected across our local businesses.”